evilWicked/evil-signals/docs/markdown/design-ideas-signals.md

 No it means I am not going to state that signals are thread safe - mutexes or not.
 I have built in support to enable signals and slots to be accessed from different threads.
 How you design around it is up to you.

 It is your responsibility to handle deleting objects that contain either signals or slots.
 Internally signals never delete slots and slots never delete signals.
 They just drop their internal references.
 Internally I am not using smart pointers which means I am not incrementing any reference counts if you decide to use them.
-When a slot or a signal is deleted it will inform its counterpart.
+When a slot or a signal is deleted it will inform its counterpart to drop any internal references.

 Design Features That May Impact Threading.